-The booze specialist’s entrepreneurial boss Rowan Gormley has alerted the market of his intention to sell off the Majestic business in favour of focusing on the ecommerce business he founded just over a decade ago, Naked Wines.
+The booze specialist’s entrepreneurial boss Rowan Gormley has pre-warned the market of his plans to sell off the Majestic business in favour of focusing on the ecommerce operator he founded just over a decade ago, Naked Wines.

 Despite the fillip of investment firm Gatemore Capital quietly snapping up shares over the past few months – an apparent show of confidence in that transformational strategy – the City has largely taken a ‘glass half empty’ stance to Majestic over the past year.